splicemachine/spliceengine/platforms/cdh5.8.3/docs/CDH-installation.md

 1. Verify that the HDFS data directories for your cluster are set up to use your data disks.

-2. Change the values of these settings
+2. Change the values of these settings:

    <table>
     <col />